 It’s just a 30-minute ride from Nadi to this little slice of heaven along Fiji’s reef-rich Coral Coast on the main island of Viti Levu.
 And Natadola Beach is known for being perfectly swimmable no matter what the tide happens to be doing.
 For the most luxe digs here, book a room at the Intercontinental Fiji Golf Resort & Spa, the only five-star property on Natadola Bay.
 Head to either end of the sweeping beach for excellent snorkeling.

-You’ll have to be bedding down at one of the 25 decadent villas at Laucala Island Resort to access this private beach with a reedy name that hardly hints at its crystal-clear waters.
+You’ll have to be bedding down at one of the decadent residences at Como Laucala Island to access this private beach with a reedy name that hardly hints at its crystal-clear waters.
 Seagrass Bay is the 3,000-acre island’s most dazzling beach, boasting a long stretch of sand and Laucala’s best snorkeling.
 Splurge on the peninsula residence, and you’ll have a private section of the bay just for the two of you.

 Yasawa Island Beaches

 It’s well worth the trek to Fiji’s western edge and the remote beaches in the Yasawa Island group.
 Covered in blowing grasslands, the islands reach toward the sky and plunge onto white-sand shores.
 There’s a beautiful stretch of sand fronting Yasawa Island Resort & Spa, where just 18 luxury bungalows and Fiji’s first beachfront spa await.

 It’s back to the Mamanucas for the kind of beaches you only ever see on screensavers — unless you head to Vomo Island, of course.
 The sand is chalk white, and the water is the hue of Easter egg dye at the beach fringing Vomo Island Resort.
 Ask the concierge to help you plan a hike to the top of Mt.
 Vomo for 360-degree views of paradise.